Physical object

-In common usage and classical mechanics, a physical object or physical body (or simply an object or body) is a collection of matter within a defined contiguous boundary in three-dimensional space.
-The boundary must be defined and identified by the properties of the material.
-The boundary may change over time.
-The boundary is usually the visible or tangible surface of the object.
-The matter in the object is constrained (to a greater or lesser degree) to move as one object.
-The boundary may move in space relative to other objects that it is not attached to (through translation and rotation).
-An object's boundary may also deform and change over time in other ways.
+In natural language and physical science, a physical object or material object (or simply an object or body) is a contiguous collection of matter, within a defined boundary (or surface), that exists in space and time.
+Usually contrasted with abstract objects and mental objects.

 Also in common usage, an object is not constrained to consist of the same collection of matter.
 Atoms or parts of an object may change over time.
-An object usually meant to be defined by the simplest representation of the boundary consistent with the observations.
+An object is usually meant to be defined by the simplest representation of the boundary consistent with the observations.
 However the laws of physics only apply directly to objects that consist of the same collection of matter.

 In physics, an object is an identifiable collection of matter, which may be constrained by an identifiable boundary, and may move as a unit by translation or rotation, in 3-dimensional space.

 Each object has a unique identity, independent of any other properties.
 Two objects may be identical, in all properties except position, but still remain distinguishable.
 In most cases the boundaries of two objects may not overlap at any point in time.
 The property of identity allows objects to be counted.

-Examples of models of physical bodies include, but are not limited to a particle, several interacting smaller bodies (particulate or otherwise), and continuous media.
+Examples of models of physical bodies include, but are not limited to a particle, several interacting smaller bodies (particulate or otherwise).
+Discrete objects are in contrast to continuous media.

 The common conception of physical objects includes that they have extension in the physical world, although there do exist theories of quantum physics and cosmology which arguably challenge this.
-In modern physics, "extension" is understood in terms of the spacetime: roughly speaking, it means that for a given moment of time the body has some location in the space (although not necessarily amounting to the abstraction of a point in space and time.
+In modern physics, "extension" is understood in terms of the spacetime: roughly speaking, it means that for a given moment of time the body has some location in the space (although not necessarily amounting to the abstraction of a point in space and time).
 A physical body as a whole is assumed to have such quantitative properties as mass, momentum, electric charge, other conserved quantities, and possibly other quantities.

 An object with known composition and described in an adequate physical theory is an example of physical system.